ktraister/endless_waltz/docs/README.md

 ## Supporting Docs
 This is a collection of documents and scripts of various languages used to support development of the applications.
   - [random_numbers](./random_numbers/README.md): used to generate new prime numbers for rn.go in the messenger application.
   - [passwd](./passwd/README.md): used to generate password hashes for user that match go output
+  - [database](./database/README.md): docs for the Endless Waltz database setup

 ### Context
 Context is important to be able to understand what you read.
 Therefor, I plan